Contrast-Security-OSS/docs/content/admin/manage_orgs/Licensing.md

 If your organization has consumed all allocated licenses, or if the organization doesn't have enough licenses available for the number of servers selected, the option to apply a license is disabled.
 Hover over the disabled selection to **Apply Protect Licenses** for more information.

-> **Note:** You must remove a license from a server if you want to return it to the pool of available licenses for the organization.
+> **Note:** To return a license to the pool of available licenses for the organization, you must remove it from a server.

 ### Remove licenses